NickStrupat/EntityFramework.Triggers/README.md

 ## Usage

-To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class to call the `SaveChangesWithTriggers(base.SaveChanges)` extension method.
+To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class **(or use DbContextWithTriggers included in this library)** to call the `SaveChangesWithTriggers(base.SaveChanges)` extension method.
 For async/await functionality, override `SaveChangesAsync(CancellationToken)` to call `SaveChangesWithTriggersAsync(base.SaveChangesAsync, cancellationToken)`.

 	class YourContext : DbContext {
 		// Your usual properties